How your intercalating year is funded depends on the following:

 - The School of Medicine UK Alumni Intercalated Scholarships supports University of Leeds students who take an optional intercalated year at Leeds.

-- These scholarships are a maintenance award (not a fee waiver) and will be made directly to the student at three points during the academic year (up to £3000 total across the year).
+- These scholarships are a maintenance award (not a fee waiver) and will be made directly to the student (up to £3000 total).

 - Students who receive a School of Medicine Alumni Intercalated Scholarship may be required to take part in publicity photos and interviews for the Alumni and Development Office.